JonathanHelianthicusDoe/notes_on_toontown_strategy/stun_hygiene/README.md

+---

+**NOTE:** As of TTR v4\.0\.0 (2024-05-25), TTO stunning mechanics have been removed &amp; replaced by something tangentially-related but ultimately fundamentally different.
+Therefore, this guide no longer applies, **but** remains here for anyone playing TTO-like Toontown implementations (just ignore the level &gt;12 cog stuff), as well as for archival purposes, of course.

+---

 # PSA: Stun hygiene, or, &ldquo;why does lure keep missing in my FO?&rdquo;

 Sometimes gags hit, and sometimes they do not.
 Most Toontown players already